 Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 7.
-Understanding key grammatical and syntactic concepts of the German language.
+Understanding grammatical and syntactic concepts and elements.
 Practice: Applied Knowledge and Understanding SCQF Level 7.
-Use of language skills relevant to everyday situations Understanding of written and audiovisual texts based on everyday situations.
-Generic Cognitive skills SCQF Level 7.
-Relating abstract concepts (grammar) to practical applications.
-Communication, ICT and Numeracy Skills SCQF Level 7.
-Communicating effectively in a very limited range of everyday routine situations.
-Understanding uncomplicated written and audiovisual texts.
-Autonomy, Accountability and Working with others SCQF Level 7.
-Working effectively individually or in teams.
-Managing limited resources and being able to address own learning needs.
+Use of language skills relevant to everyday situations Understanding of written and signed texts based on everyday situations Generic Cognitive skills SCQF Level 7.
+Giving and asking for personal information Getting by in everyday situations Communication, ICT and Numeracy Skills SCQF Level 7.
+Communicating effectively in routine situations and in everyday problem situations Interpreting uncomplicated written and signed texts Understanding dates, time, prices Autonomy, Accountability and Working with others SCQF Level 7.
+Working effectively individually or in teams Managing limited resources and being able to address own learning needs

-Pre-requisites: Before undertaking this module the student should have undertaken the following: Module Code: Module Title:
+Pre-requisites: Before undertaking this module the student should have undertaken the following:

+Module Code: Module Title:

+Other:

-Other: Co-requisites Module Code: Module Title:
+Co-requisites Module Code: Module Title:

-\ Indicates that module descriptor is not published.
+Indicates that module descriptor is not published.